concord-consortium/video-paper-builder/upgrade-steps.md

     1. Remove rails 2.3 style vendor/plugins (https://weblog.rubyonrails.org/2012/1/4/rails-3-2-0-rc2-has-been-released/)
     2. Removed unused gems found in audit
     3. Set ruby version in Gemfile to ruby '1.9.3' and run bundle platform and bundle check and bundle install to validate gem versions
-    4. Remove all gem versions for gems that haven't done a major upgrade except rails (keep at 3.2.22.5) to see what versions bundler picks
+    4. Remove all gem versions for gems that haven't done a major upgrade except rails (keep at 3.2.22.5) to see what versions bundler picks (update: had to pin a bunch of gems so they wouldn't upgrade to ruby 2 versions)
+    5. Update to ruby 2.2 (should have done this first).
+Had to clean out /bundle volume on Docker container to get it to work as there were old libraries in there causing segfaults.
+Also had to add `test-unit` gem to enable rspec to work on ruby 2.2 (it adds a dependency that rspec 2 doesn't have that is needed in ruby 2.2).
+Had to disable two instances of "can't modify frozen NilClass" in rspec tests until rspec is upgraded to allow different stubbing.

 ## Steps Todo